 The founder of Farmer’s Dog (a homemade dog meal prep service) started his company when his rottweiler was diagnosed with IBS.
 Within a week of giving his dog a natural cooked food diet all his stomach issues went away.

 But he is not the only one.
-Many have discovered that when feeding their dog good food instead of dry or canned foods they become happier dogs.
+Many have discovered that when feeding their dog quality cooked food instead of dry or canned foods they become happier dogs.
 Less joint pain, stomach pains, allergies, and so on.

 Now, let’s go over the most common symptoms of pain…